-On March 9, 2021, the Company filed claims in the District Court of Harris, County Texas against Magellan E&P Holdings, Inc. ("Magellan"), Redmon-Keys Insurance Group, Inc. ("Redmon") and certain underwriters at Lloyd's ("Underwriters") to recover \$4.6 owed on invoices duly issued by the Company for services rendered on behalf of defendants in response to an offshore well blowout near Bob Hall Pier in Corpus Christi, Texas.
-Magellan did not dispute the invoices or the charges therein but alleged an inability to pay prior to obtaining funding from Underwriters under Magellan's Owner's Extra Expense ("OEE") policy.
-An OEE policy is an industry norm to provide insurance coverage in the event of a blowout.
-Magellan's OEE policy has a limit of \$20.0.
-We believe that total invoices issued to Magellan by its blowout vendors total \$14.3 and are within policy limits.
-The Company's Texas court action includes claims against Magellan and as an additional insured under the OEE policy and also against Redmon-Keys as Magellan's broker who issued the additional insured certificate to the Company.
+On March 9, 2021, the Company filed claims in the District Court of Harris County, Texas against Magellan E&P Holdings, Inc. ("Magellan"), Redmon-Keys Insurance Group, Inc. and certain underwriters at Lloyd's ("Underwriters") to recover \$4.6 owed on invoices duly issued by the Company for services rendered on behalf of the defendants in response to an offshore well blowout near Bob Hall Pier in Corpus Christi, Texas.
+Magellan did not dispute the invoices but alleged an inability to pay prior to obtaining funding from Underwriters under Magellan's Owner's Extra Expense Policy.
+On March 19, 2021, Underwriters filed a declaratory judgment action in the United States District Court for the Southern District of Texas seeking a declaration that certain blowout related expenses fall outside of policy coverage.
+On March 30, 2021, Magellan filed for bankruptcy pursuant to Chapter 7 of the U.S. bankruptcy code.
+The bankruptcy proceedings are ongoing.
+We expect that the trustee will continue to pursue claims against Underwriters as well as preference and other claims to maximize the value of the Chapter 7 estate for the benefit of trade creditors.
+During the year ended January 31, 2021, the Company reserved the full amount of its invoices totaling \$4.6 as a prudent action in light of the Chapter 7 filing.